 4 Fend off spiders

-It is said that placing conkers around the house on windowsills keeps the spiders away.
-Not sure how true this is and not tried it, but maybe worth a go to keep the spiders at bay!
+Placing conkers around the house on windowsills is said to keep the spiders away.
+Not sure how true this is and have not tried it, but may be worth a go to keep the spiders at bay!

 5 Kick a conker as you walk